 The “Detailed Mics” are a class of five historic microphones that have a few special qualities.

-The first being that they all have floor-boxes to power the microphones instead of phantom power.
+The first being that they all have external power supplies instead of phantom power.
 This greatly increased the headroom because the boxes are not using phantom power which is limited to 48 volts.
 This is in part because phantom power did not exist yet!
 There are some modern microphones that use external power supplies like the Rode NTK, Chandler Limited, sE Electronics/Rupert Neve R1N1.

 The second bit that makes them have that little extra is that while microphone technology hasn’t changed for many years the tools we have to make them has changed.
-Back in the 50’s the analysis, computer design, etc did not exist so they could not make the microphones completely flat like we can today.
-As a result they had to fill-in the idiosyncrasies with good sound and flattery-of-the-subject.
-They have a natural compression to them as well
+Back in the 50’s the analysis, computer design, etc did not exist so they could not make the microphones using the same measurements we use today.
+As a result they had to fill-in the idiosyncrasies with good sound and flattery-of-subject.
+It’s not just the curve of the frequency spectrum —

 This is the most well-known microphone in this group (and perhaps of all).
-It is known for its “Authoritative mid-range).
-Of note the U47 FET is a U47 without the tube and sounds excellent on many sources including kick drums.
+It is known for its “Authoritative mid-range” and extended low-end response.
+The U47 FET is a cardioid-only U47 without the tube (to simplify) and is perhaps the best kick drum mic for the job in many cases.
+Neumann has started making the U47 FET again.

 Neumann M 49